A LETTER TO THE PARENTS

 Desperate to find something to help, we discovered an overnight conference for young women hosted by I AM THAT GIRL.
 After doing some research and talking with staff, I decided to go for it.
 I packed her up and drove her to a local campus.
 I'm so glad I did.
 It absolutely changed OUR lives.
 When I picked her up, she was beaming!
 She told me about her inspirational experience and the incredible young women she’d met and whom she now calls her sisters.
 Brianna had found her missing piece, and she wanted to spread the message.

 That day, she asked if she could create a similar conference for girls her own age.
 You see, she had been the youngest attendee at the event, and many of the topics were geared toward late high school girls and college-aged women.
-She knew that if she blended key elements she'd learned in therapy with the lessons she took from the conference, she could design a program that resonated with 10- to 16-year old girls.
+She knew that if she blended key elements she'd learned in therapy with the lessons she took from the conference, she could design a program that resonated with girls closer to her own age.
 That’s how the Youth EmpowHERment Sleepover was born.
 I am so proud of Brianna, and so grateful for the chance to be involved in her project.

 Your story may be different from ours, but I know that many parents empathize with how worried and helpless we felt when we recognized that our daughter was struggling in ways that we couldn’t resolve on our own.
 There is clearly something magical about what a group of “sisters” can do for one another -- both in the serious business of the workshops, and in the fun bonding in sleepover fun.